It is important for every entrepreneur and business to set out a business strategy every year.

 Every goal I set is specific and measurable.

 There are a number of reasons why some business owners fail to plan effectively, mostly around time.

 However, it is essential that planning fits snugly into the working week and becomes a job that must be undertaken rather than being put off in favour of more ‘pressing matters’.

 The question many business owners ask is ‘How can I plan effectively?’
 What is my business strategy for growth?

 Below is simple guidance to set up your Business Planning for 2019:

-You should also be thinking about laying out your goals and objectives for the coming year and exploring a three-year vision to understand growth opportunities, laying out a comprehensive business plan and strategy.
+Set your goals and objectives for the coming year and explore creating a three-year vision to understand growth opportunities, laying out a comprehensive business plan and strategy.

 Once you are ready to move forward with your plan it can be good to lay out the plan in four parts:

 - Business Strategy

 The first question to ask is – what are the objectives of the business?